Gather and Grow

 Visitors and volunteers will be able to learn about herbalism, horticulture, and propagation.
 The produce will feed the café and the house, brighten our retreat spaces with cut flowers, and any surplus will be sold to local farm shops and our own visitors, a gentle, productive rhythm of give and grow.

-This garden isn’t just for show.
-It’s about pathways into purpose, offering training and supported volunteering in areas like horticulture, cheffing, hospitality and the spiritual healing arts.
 We’re working closely with partners like Surrey Choices and the Probationary Service to create meaningful opportunities for people seeking a fresh start and perhaps a little spiritual-soil under their fingernails along the way.

 The Shop: Sustainable, Seasonal, and Local